 A hallmark of the San Francisco Bay Area is its geographic diversity.
 Some of these attributes are surely reflected in land prices.
 Using geographic information system (GIS) techniques, we measured a variety of geographic characteristics of the local environment of each parcel.
-Hills and elevation are known to increase development costs.
+Hills and elevation are known to increase development costs, but of course they may also provide aesthetic amenities.
+We measure the elevation of

-6 This computation closely follows Cervero and Murakami (2010) and is based upon data from the Bureau of the Census and the Bureau of Transportation Statistics from 1994 and 2003.
+&lt;sup>7 This computation closely follows Cervero and Murakami (2010) and is based upon data from the Bureau of the Census and the Bureau of Transportation Statistics from 1994 and 2003.
 Specifically, the estimates of jobs by zone are computed from: Department of Commerce, County Business Patterns Zip Code Series (CBP-Z); Bureau of Census, 2000 Census, STF-1A; Bureau of Transportation Statistics, NHPN version 2004.06: GIS shape files in National Transportation Atlas Database 2006.

-We measure the elevation of each parcel, and we calculate the share of land within a one mile radius of each parcel with a slope that exceeds 5 percent.7
+each parcel, and we calculate the share of land within a one-mile radius of each parcel with a slope that exceeds five percent.
+8

-We also measured the fraction of the area within one-quarter-mile of each parcel of land that is underwater.8 (Having water nearby a parcel may indicate proximity to the San Francisco Bay, inland water bodies, or else to flood-prone regions, especially in the delta of the Sacramento River.)
+We also measured the fraction of the area within one mile of each parcel of land that is underwater.
+(Having water nearby a parcel may indicate proximity to the San Francisco Bay, inland water bodies, or else to flood-prone regions, especially in the delta of the Sacramento River.)
 A final element of natural geography that is presumably important to land prices in California is proximity to earthquake fault lines.
-The distance of each parcel to the Hayward fault line or the San Andreas fault line was also calculated.9
+The distance of each parcel to the Hayward fault line or the San Andreas fault line was also calculated.
+(10)

-In addition to natural geography, we also measure proximity to parks, specifically the percent of land within a one-mile radius that is federal, state or local park land.10
+In addition to natural geography, we also measure proximity to parks, specifically the percent of land within a one-mile radius that is federal, state or local park land.

-We identify the census tract in which each land parcel is located and record the demographic characteristics of that tract in 1990 and 2000, including the percentage of blacks and Hispanics, the poverty rate, and the fraction of adults with at least some college education.
-We also calculate the growth in average household income between 1980 and 1990, and 1990 and 2000, in the tract containing each land sale.
+We identify the census tract in which each land parcel is located and record the demographic characteristics of that tract in 1980, 1990 and 2000, including the percentage of blacks and Hispanics, the poverty rate, and the fraction of adults with at least some college education.
+We also calculate the growth in average household income in each decade in the tract containing each land sale.